 Every piece of materia levels up with Ability Points, or AP, that characters gain in battle alongside EXP.
 Its progression is designated by stars in the main menu.
 Not only does higher level materia allow characters to use its abilities more often – a level one Fire materia lets them cast once per fight, a level two twice, etc. – it also unlocks more spells.
 For example, the Heal materia allows a character to use Poisona, which cures the recipient from Poison, at level one; Esuna, which cures any status ailment, at level two; and Resist, which makes the recipient immune to status ailments (basically the spell version of a Ribbon) at level three.
 When a piece of materia reaches its final growth level (becomes ‘mastered’), it replicates, creating another level one copy of itself.
 This effectively means that, given the need and patience, your team can become a self-sufficient materia factory.
 Mastered materia also sells for rather hefty prices (All, in particular), so it’s also a potential source of money.

 Enemy Skills are learned when a character is hit by given spells, regardless if they survive.
 To speed up the process, it’s a good idea to put all your Enemy Skill materia on one character while you’re learning them.
-It’s also worth noting that Enemy Skill materia doesn’t replicate, as it doesn’t level up, only fills up with spells.
+It’s also worth noting that Enemy Skill materia doesn’t replicate, as it doesn’t level up, only fills up with spells, so there’s a finite amount of them in the game.
 Also keep in mind that the spell “Pandora’s Box”, learned from Dragon Zombies, will be cast ONCE in the entire game by the first Dragon Zombie you encounter as its final attack, so make sure that you’ve got all of your Enemy Skill materia on before you encounter it.

 One more thing: some materia has a direct effect on characters’ stats, raising and/or lowering them by a few points.
 The most dramatic instance of this are green or red materia.
 Put too many of those on one character and watch their HP plummet as their MP skyrockets.
 So use with caution, lest your designated caster get slaughtered.

 You may remember the Desperation Attacks from FFVI.
 FFVII reuses the concept and implements it fully, establishing it as one of the staples in the series.
 Each character now has their own unique set of powerful attacks called Limit Breaks, monitored by a Limit bar, which is situated next to their time bar in the combat menu.
-As they take hits from enemies, this bar gradually fills up.
-When it’s full, it starts flashing wildly, the time bar fills very rapidly, and the character’s Attack command is replaced by the Limit command (i.e. the character can’t attack normally until they’ve used their Limit Break).
+As they take hits from enemies, this bar gradually fills up, and there are two status effects which specifically affect this: Fury makes it fill up more quickly (while reducing accuracy), while Sadness makes it fill more slowly (while increasing defence).
+When the Limit Bar is full, it starts flashing wildly, the time bar fills very rapidly, and the character’s Attack command is replaced by the Limit command (i.e. the character can’t attack normally until they’ve used their Limit Break).
 There are four levels of Limit Breaks; each of the first three levels includes two attacks.
 In order to gain a new Limit level, a character must kill a certain number of enemies.
 To gain the second attack for that Limit level, the character must then use the first attack a set number of times.
 The fourth Limit level only has one attack.
 Those are learned from manuals you discover over the course of the game; each character has their own, except Cait Sith, who only has two Limit levels.
 Vincent is yet another can of worms: while his menu only lists one Limit per level, each of his forms has two different attacks.

 Last but not least, each character has an ultimate weapon, which is usually more powerful than any other weapon they can equip, but unfortunately prevents their materia from levelling.
 So don’t use them if you’re trying to master your materia.
 Alternatively, you could just put the materia you want to level on that character’s armour.
 Every ultimate weapon also has a specific attack formula: for example, Yuffie’s one is more powerful against stronger enemies, Vincent’s one becomes more powerful as he kills more foes.
 Tifa’s one is absolutely dreadful though, as its power depends on how full her Limit bar is, meaning that it will be well-nigh useless if she’s just used a Limit Break.
 Cid’s one isn’t great either, as its power depends on how much MP he has, thus essentially preventing him from casting.
 Cloud’s one depends on how much HP he has, so you’ll need to keep an eye on his health during big fights.